dune3d/dune3d-docs/simple-part.rst

 and place the point on the arch.

-Then use the **"Constrain vertical"** tool (right-click) to constrain it to be directly above the arc's center.
+Then use the **"Constrain vertical"** tool (right-click) to constrain it to be directly above the arc's center by selecting it and the arc's center.

 .. image:: images/tutorial/arc-dot.png